Overview

 About Cleveland

 Located approximately two miles from Cleveland Clinic main campus, downtown Cleveland features a host of cultural and recreational attractions for an ethnically diverse mid-sized city.
-Many of Cleveland's neighborhoods, such as Ohio City, Tremont, Lakewood, and Cedar-Fairmount are overflowing with cultural heritage, as well an eclectic offering of restaurants and nightlife.
+Many of Cleveland's neighborhoods, such as Ohio City, Tremont, Lakewood and Cedar-Fairmount are overflowing with cultural heritage and an eclectic offering of restaurants and nightlife.

 Take advantage of all our beautiful city has to offer!
 Champion sports teams, culture, outdoor adventure and a food scene that was once ranked by TIME as #7 on their 20 'Best Food Cities' in America and is home to two James Beard award-winning restaurants.
 There really is something for everyone in Cleveland!